roemvaar/cs_notes/docs/algorithms/searching.md

 O(log(n))
 ```

 The items must be in a sorted array.
-Each step of binary_search does a constant number
-of operations and discard half the input.
+Each step of binary_search does a constant number of operations and discard half the input.

 ![binsearch](../../assets/img/binsearch.png)

+binary search can be implemented recursively and iteratively.

 ## Search using a Hash Table